egeoffrey/docs/docs/configure/pages.md

 ## How to add a menu item linking to a page

-* ensure you created already a page and you know the page identifier
+* ensure you created already a page
-* always as an admin, locate the "**Edit Menu**" button at the bottom of the left menu
+* connect to the eGeoffrey web interface, as an admin user and go to "**House**", "**Menu**" under "**ADMINISTRATION**".
+A list of existing menu folders and items will be provided;
-* click on "**New Section**" if you want your page to be listed under a new section.
-If you want to reuse an existing section, skip this step:
+* click on "**New Folder**" if you want your page to be listed under a new folder.
+If you want to reuse an existing folder, skip this step:

-    * fill in the required section information:
+    * fill in the required folder information:

-        * **Section Identifier**: give the section a name identifier.
+        * **Folder Identifier**: give the folder a name identifier.
 Alphanumeric characters only, including underscores and dashes are allowed.
-This will be used when configuring a menu item to reference this section
+This will be used when configuring a menu item to reference this folder
-        * **Text**: enter the text of the section.
+        * **Text**: enter the text of the folder.
 This is the text that will be displayed in the main menu
         * **Icon**: optionally the [name of the icon](/configure/icons) to display next to the text
-        * **Order**: the order within the "**MY HOUSE**" area this section will be listed.
-Every section is given an order number and eGeoffrey will display the one with the lowest number first (e.g. if a section has order zero and another has order twenty, the first one will be displayed on top of the other)
+        * **Order**: the order within the "**MY PLACE**" area this folder will be listed.
+Every folder is given an order number and eGeoffrey will display the one with the lowest number first (e.g. if a folder has order zero and another has order twenty, the first one will be displayed on top of the other)

     * click on "**Save**".
 Wait for a few seconds until your changes are loaded